 Can I build for Intel on M1 compute?
 Testing Intel apps on M1 can be easily accomplished by adding a step to install Rosetta, a common software tool that enables an M1 Mac to use apps built for an Intel Mac.
 For an example on doing this, you can reference this PR for our macOS orb.

 What will M1 compute cost on CircleCI?
-You can find the pricing for M1, as well as all of CircleCI’s other macOS resources, on our pricing page.
+You can find pricing information for M1 medium and large, as well as all of CircleCI’s other macOS resources, on our Resource Classes page.

 The next generation of building and testing Apple applications on CircleCI is here.
 From streamlining end-to-end testing to accelerating time to market, M1 can help engineering teams everywhere ship quality applications and scale developer operations with maximum efficiency.